gnu-octave/GNU-Octave-enable-64/README.md

-To guarantee the usage of the self compiled libraries, even in presence of a system wide installed substitute, the library's [SONAME](https://en.wikipedia.org/wiki/Soname) is changed, to force hard errors, if "the wrong" library is taken.
+To guarantee the usage of the self compiled libraries, even in presence of a system wide installed substitute, the library's [SONAME](https://en.wikipedia.org/wiki/Soname) is changed to enforce a hard error if the "wrong" library is taken.
 Therefore it would even be possible to deploy the self compiled libraries system wide.
 For more information on shared libraries in common Linux distributions, the the subsection below.